 School Division Cohorts (Non-Degree-Seeking Students)

-The endorsement strand involves a series of four master's-level courses conducted, typically, over a 2-year period and in collaboration with a school district.
+The endorsement strand involves a series of four master's-level courses conducted, typically, over a two-year period and in collaboration with a school district.
 Students who are not in the W&M Gifted Education master’s program in Curriculum & Instruction may take the following four courses: CRIN G80, CRIN G82, EPPL 612, and EPPL 670.
-In addition, students are required to complete a 3-credit-hour practicum, CRIN G84.
+In addition, students are required to complete a three-credit-hour practicum, CRIN G84.
 Non-degree-seeking students completing the full complement of courses and wishing to obtain the Gifted Education Endorsement will apply for their endorsement through the school division where they are currently employed.
 The employing school division will seek the endorsement through the Virginia Department of Education.
 Please note: The School of Education cannot submit the application to add the gifted endorsement for a school division.

 For information on school district cohorts, please read our Frequently Asked Questions (pdf).

 Online Coursework for Individual Students

 The gifted education endorsement series is available online for individual students who have their initial teaching license and who are not part of a school district cohort.
 The courses are described below and should be taken in sequential order.

 CRIN G80: Psychology and Education of the Gifted Learner

 This course focuses on the nature of gifted learners and how they differ in cognitive, affective, developmental, and behavioral ways from more typical learners.
 It will emphasize general theories of intelligence, development, and learning and how they apply to gifted learners (3.0 credit hours).

 CRIN G82: Social and Emotional Development and Guidance of the Gifted Learner